arunkaushik/exoredis/readme.md

 1. Decimal precision **Redis: 16** and **Exoredis: 6**
 2. No memory compression in Exoredis, so if you create bitmap with farthest bit( at position 4294967295) being set to 1 it will consume 512mb of memory.
 It is similar to Redis (refer [SETBIT](http://redis.io/commands/setbit) ).
 However, Redis compresses the memory while writing the DB on disk, while Exoredis does not compress the memory.
 DB file will consume 512mb space on disk too.
-3. If you find any :neutral_face: please let me know :grin:
+3. If you find any bug :neutral_face: please let me know :grin: